 Observers from Western churches never fail to be awestruck at a celebration of the liturgy in an Orthodox church.
 Naturally, many questions follow: How has the Orthodox liturgy been shaped?
 How different is it from the Eucharistic rites of the Western churches?
-Hugh Wybrew's authoritative, but splendidly readable, book traces step-by-step the story of the development of the Orthodox liturgy from the Last Supper to the present day and vividly conveys a sense of the experience of the worshipers.
+Hugh Wybrew's authoritative and splendidly readable book traces step-by-step the story of the development of the Orthodox liturgy from the Last Supper to the present day and vividly conveys a sense of the experience of the worshipers.

-Hugh Wybrew is an Anglican priest who has studies Orthodoxy for many years.
+About the Author: Hugh Wybrew is an Anglican priest who has studied Orthodoxy for many years.
 He is vicar of St Mary Magdalen, Oxford.
-He was previously Dean of St George's Cathedral in Jerusalem, where he was in close contact with churches.
+He was previously Dean of St George's Cathedral in Jerusalem, where he was in close contact with Eastern churches.